Port Order Number (PON)

 How is Bandwidth involved with PON

 Bandwidth uses a PON to signal that the LSR has been submitted to the losing carrier.
-If a PON has not generated, that indicates that there is an issue with the submission.
+If a PON has not been generated, that indicates that there is an issue with the submission.

 What are the benefits of PON?